The Get in Rhythm. Stay in Rhythm.® Atrial Fibrillation Patient Conference changes lives every year. Will it change yours?

 I’d like to tell you my own story, so you know how I came to be doing this, and why I am so passionate about helping you!

-I’m Mellanie True Hills, an afib patient and survivor who has been afib free for more than 17 years after undergoing a surgical procedure.
+I’m Mellanie True Hills, an afib patient and survivor who has been afib free almost 19 years after undergoing a surgical procedure.

 I’m also the founder of StopAfib.org, which has been the #1 arrhythmia website worldwide, and among the top heart disease sites alongside the websites of the American Heart Association, the British Heart Foundation, the American College of Cardiology, and the National Heart Foundation of Australia.